Policy Editor Utilities

 Privilege Management for Windows requires a valid license code to be entered in the Privilege Management Policy Editor.
-If more than one policy is applied to an endpoint, you need at least one valid license code for one of those policies.
+If more than one policy is applied to a computer, you need at least one valid license code for one of those policies.

 For example, you could add the Privilege Management for Windows license to a Privilege Management policy that is applied to all managed endpoints, even if it doesn't have any Workstyles.
 This ensures all endpoints receive a valid license if they have Privilege Management for Windows installed.
 If you are unsure, then we recommend you add a valid license when you create the Privilege Management policy.

 - In the console, select Policies from the sidebar menu.

 - Find the row of the policy, and click the vertical ellipsis.
 Click Edit & Lock Policy from the dropdown menu.

 - Expand the Utilities node.

 - Click Add.